Top 5 Hot (and Natural) Springs in Texas – Updated 2025

-Texas is a great state for finding hot springs, and it has a handful of unique hot springs in the southern part of the state.
-There are not as many hot springs as other states in the Southwest United States, but the 5 spots we included on our map are truly special.
+Texas is an excellent destination for discovering hot springs, with several unique ones located in the southern region of the state.
+Even though there aren’t as many hot springs as other states in the Southwest, the 5 spots we included on our map are truly special.
 All the spots are linked to Google Maps for directions and for easily finding more information.

 Texas Hot Springs Map Key: